saroltah/we_love_vinyls_frontend/README.md

 - Error message sent when a field can not be left empty
 - Error message when the data format is not correct

+**Other**:

+- The color changing design help the user to navigate on the page, and have a smooth user experience.

+- The spinner helps the user to see, that the page is loading

+- The emojis make it fun and friendly.

--Success or error messages for: Adding/editing/Deleting records, Adding/Editing/Deleting market, Adding a comment
+- Success or error messages for: Adding/editing/Deleting records, Adding/Editing/Deleting market, Adding a comment

+- There are back buttons to bring you back to the previous page

 #### In progress (I had no time for it)